chershare/meta/roles.md

 Motivation: learn about web3.

 Focus maybe on
-- media upload infrastructure (photos and videos of ressources).
+- media upload infrastructure (photos and videos of resources).
 - indexing data

 From Bulgaria, based in Amsterdam right now.